Monday, September 30, 2024

 Red Key Tavern

 The Midwest is littered with cool bars no matter where you are.
 Indy is no exception.
-There’s some great bars to drink at in this city and Red Key Tavern is one of my factories.
+There’s some great bars to drink at in this city and Red Key Tavern is one of my favorites.
 This cash only establishment is one of the best bars in the country according to The Daily Meal.
 It opened in 1933 and was known for its rules like no cursing, no dancing, and no leaning back in your seat.
 While the rules have changed the inside remains very much the same.
 It’s got that old school feel that so many spots try to replicate but the only real way to do so is thru time and Red Key Tavern has been at for 90 years so you know it’s the real deal.
 Food wise the bar is known for its burgers and also its braunschweiger sandwich which is an embodiment of the tavern itself— nostalgic and straightforward.
 The sandwich has been on the menu as long as anyone can remember.
 “Braunschweiger” is a catch-all term for several types of German sausages but the version served at Red Key is spreadable, like pate, and sliced right off the log.
 It comes standard on wheat bread and can be toasted upon your request.
 You can also add onion, pickle, lettuce, tomato, or mayo.
 I thought it was surprisingly good.

 Braunschweiger Sandwich at Red Key Tavern